Gravitational wave propagation beyond general relativity: waveform distortions and echoes: Observational implications

 where $F_L$ describes the antenna response to left-handed polarization.
 Here, we also have that $\Delta\phi_{IL}=\int\Delta\omega_{L} d\eta$, such that $\Delta\omega_{L}=\omega_{2;L}-\omega_{1;L}\approx \mathcal{H}\sqrt{4\bar{\gamma}^2+\Delta\bar{\mu}^2}/2+\mathcal{O}(k^{-1})$.
 Also, $\tan \theta_L'=(\tan^2\Theta_{g;L}\sin\Delta\phi_{IL}) /(1+\tan^2\Theta_{g;L}\cos\Delta\phi_{IL})$.
 Here we have again neglected the amplitude corrections caused by the terms $\sqrt{\omega(\eta)/\omega(\eta_e)}\approx 1+\mathcal{O}(k^{-1})$.
 When all the $k^{-1}$ distortions are negligible, the leading term in $\Delta\phi_{IL}$ can still become relevant and induce visible distortions to the GW amplitude such that a single event would have an apparent luminosity distance given by:

 For a population of events at different redshifts, the modulation of the GW luminosity distance for this example is presented in the left panel of Fig.\ \ref{fig:dL_chiral_mixing}, in a model where $\bar{\gamma}\sim \bar{\mu}_s\sim\bar{\mu}_h\sim \mathcal{O}(1-10)$.
 In the chiral model considered in this section, $\Theta_{g;L}$ is exactly constant, but since $\Delta\phi_{IL}$ varies in time, there will be an oscillatory behavior of the biased luminosity distance that we see in Fig.\ \ref{fig:dL_chiral_mixing}.
+This oscillatory behavior of the amplitude shows that chiral interactions of order Hubble scale leave clear observable imprints that could be tested with population of GW events in the future.
 We emphasize that the same result will be obtained for any initial emitted polarization, if we define the luminosity distance as $(\dLgw)^{-2}\propto |h_+|^2 + |h_\times|^2= |h_L|^2 + |h_R|^2$.
 From Eq.\ (\ref{dL_chiral_left}) (and its analogous solution for $h_R$) we explicitly obtain that

 where $r_0^2=|h_{\text{fid};R}/h_{\text{fid};L}|^2$ and $r^2=|h_{L}/h_R|^2$, and in the last line we have made a large-$k$ approximation.
 From here we see that, at leading order, the evolution of $\dLgw$ is the same for any initial polarization as that for an initially circularly polarized wave, according to Eq.\ (\ref{dL_chiral_left}).
 For chiral interactions comparable to the Hubble scale, this is always the case.
 In comparison with our friction mixing example in Fig.\ \ref{fig:dL_friction_mixing}, the chiral mixing does not display a maximal mixing and, therefore, the luminosity distance does not have poles.
 From Eq.\ (\ref{h_chiral_left}) we also see that the phases $\theta'_L$ and $\int \Delta\omega_{1;L}d\eta$ will induce a $k$-independent phase shift to the total signal, which will be degenerate with source parameters of GR waveforms, for simple signals coming from nearly-equal mass non-precessing binary systems.